Willis Creek Slot Canyon | Hike Overview

 Parking and getting to the trailhead

-The trailhead is located 9 miles down Skutumpah Road, near Kodachrome Basin State Park.
+The trailhead for Willis Creek Slot Canyon is located 9 miles down Skutumpah Road, near Kodachrome Basin State Park.

-Note that the road may become muddy and impassable (even with 4WD) following recent snow or rain.
+Although Skutumpah is a dirt road, it’s fairly well-maintained and we found it easily manageable with our Subaru Forester.
+The trailhead should be accessible by any vehicle under normal conditions.
+However, Skutumpah Road may become muddy and impassable (even with 4WD) following recent snow or rain.
 Always check for updated road conditions before setting out.

 First slot canyon